-All Core Competency Requirements and General Education courses must carry a minimum of three (3) credits.
-A course may count towards Core Competency or General Education, but not both (except MTH 243).
+All Degree Requirements and General Education courses must carry a minimum of three (3) credits.
+A course may count towards a Degree Requirement or General Education requirement, but not both (except MTH 243).

 All courses must be passed with a "C" grade or better.